Compagnie Générale Transatlantique: Great Depression (1929–1939)

-Shortly before his death, Dal Piaz had laid the foundations for a program to rejuvenate the fleet from which his successor inherited.
-In particular, on the transatlantic route, this involved replacing SS France and SS Rochambeau.
+Shortly before his death, Dal Piaz had laid the foundations for a project to rejuvenate the fleet.
+On the transatlantic route, this involved replacing SS France and SS Rochambeau.
 For the latter, SS Champlain and SS Lafayette, both medium-sized ships, were ordered and expected to be completed in 1932.
 SS Colombia was put into service on the Central America route.
 In addition, many freighters were built.
 Finally, studies were made to design a new ship for the New York route, then named "super Île-de-France" or "T6."
 Loans were made to cover these numerous expenses.

 These projects were launched when the Great Depression began.
 The company's revenues plummeted, its expenses increased, and the it found itself on the verge of bankruptcy.
-This forced it to appeal to the state, in particular to renegotiate its postal agreement.
-Indeed, the T6 could in no case be completed in 1932, as agreed.
-The State agreed to assist the company, on the condition that it became a semi-public company.
+This forced it to appeal to the government, in particular to renegotiate its postal agreement.
+Indeed, the T6 could no longer be completed in 1932 as previously agreed.
+The government agreed to assist the company, on the condition that it became a semi-public company.
 The company was for a time placed in the hands of Raoul Dautry, before being handed over to two men chosen by the government: Governor General Marcel Olivier, who was appointed as president, and Henri Cangardel who became its Administrator and Chief Executive Officer.
 A consolidation of finances was undertaken.
-The oldest liners, like SS France, were sold for scraps, and others like SS Paris were chosen to carry out cruises in the off-season.
-As for the postal agreement, it was renegotiated in a way that is more favorable to the company.
+The oldest liners, like SS France, were sold for scraps, and others like SS Paris were assigned to cruise service in the off-season.
+The postal agreement was renegotiated in a way more favorable to the company.

 At the same time, the building of T6, which in the meantime became Normandie, was controversial.
-There were those who believed that the money could be better used elsewhere.
+There were those who believed that the money could be better spent elsewhere.
 However, the investment already made was such that the company would lose a lot if the work was stopped before completion.
-While the ship was completed, in 1935, Cangardel, Olivier, as well as the engineer Jean Marie, engaged in a difficult media exercise with a lot of conferences to extol the merits of the ship.
+When the ship was completed in 1935, Cangardel, Olivier, as well as the engineer Jean Marie, engaged in a difficult media exercise with a lot of conferences to extol the merits of the ship.
 Commanded by Captain Pierre-Louis Thoreux, the liner made a speed record and won the Blue Riband on its inaugural crossing.
 For the first time, France possessed the largest liner ever built, and also the fastest.
-The prestige thus acquired managed to satisfy the press, while the company got back on its feet, and the controversy subsided.
+The acquired prestige managed to satisfy the press; the company got back on its feet; and the controversy subsided.
 The following year, significant competition began against the Cunard Line and its liner RMS Queen Mary, it and Normandie having similar level of performances.
-The company thus found itself on the front of the competition, directly confronted with one of the most prestigious shipping company in the world.
+The company thus found itself on the front of the competition, directly against a foremost shipping company.